arangodb/docs/arangograph/notebooks.md

 ## Getting Started notebook

-To get a better understanding of how to interact with your ArangoDB database cluster, log in into the notebook you have created and go through the ArangoGraph Getting Started template.
+To get a better understanding of how to interact with your ArangoDB database cluster, use the ArangoGraph Getting Started template.
 The ArangoGraph Notebook automatically connects to the ArangoDB service endpoint, so you can immediately start interacting with it.

+1. Log in into the notebook you have created.
+2. Open the file browser and navigate to the `jovyan` directory.
+3. Select the `GettingStarted.ipynb` file.

 ## ArangoGraph Magic Commands